Last update : May 2023

 The first climate version of the model was based on the cycle 38t1 of AROME (Seity et al. 2011).
 The climate simulations were computed over the South-Eastern France and the studies focused on the added value of CNRM-AROME for extreme rainfall representation during autumn (Fumière et al. 2020) and on future climate change response of those events (Déqué et al. 2016, Fumière 2019).

-The current version of CNRM-AROME is based on the cycle 41t1 (Termonia et al. 2018, Caillaud et al. 2021) with three important modifications since the first AROME climate simulations :
+The next simulations with CNRM-AROME were based on the cycle 41t1 (Termonia et al. 2018, Caillaud et al. 2021, Lucas-Picher et al. 2023) with three important modifications since the first AROME climate simulations :

 the COMAD correction (Malardel and Ricard.
 2015) had been added in order to limit overestimated precipitation and unrealistic divergent winds in the vicinity of convective clouds.